Fall 2018 Interns

 We seek qualified students to intern with us year round.
 Please note that because we accommodate a variety of different academic schedules and interns from around the world, we do not have strict schedules for internships.
 Our calls for applications are therefore posted on a rolling basis.

-Internships at the Heinrich Böll Foundation North America provide students and recent graduates with the opportunity to test their academic knowledge within the context of our work.
-In addition to project-related work, administrative tasks, and communication duties, interns have the opportunity to design their own capstone project(s) built around their research interests with the assistance and guidance of the program directors.
+Our internships provide students and recent graduates with the opportunity to test their academic knowledge within the context of our work.
+In addition to project-related work, administrative tasks, and communication duties, interns have the opportunity to design their own capstone projects built around their research interests under the guidance of program directors.

 - experience in at least one of our program areas

 - a genuine interest in the values and mission of the foundation

 - competent command of English (German is not a requirement)